Table of Contents

 3. WHAT TO LOOK FOR IN A RESUME?

-Resumes are probably the oldest but still most used tool for companies to review job candidates.
+Resumes are probably the oldest but still most used tool for companies to review job candidates and manage hiring risks.
 In addition to being one of the most used hiring tools, they are also one of the least reliable tools.
 In general, people tend to exaggerate on their resumes, and only include what they know how to do which says nothing about what someone hasn’t experienced or what they don’t know.
 Also, there is no standardized resume content/form so sometimes it is very difficult to compare people’s resumes against each other.
 And with today’s resume services making them look professional is easy for the applicant and really doesn’t say as much about them as it used to.

 In today’s times most applicants will “customize” their resume based on the job and requirements of the job.
 Therefore, the more specific as to what the company values and is looking for the better.
 If those necessary skills are published look for key words and experiences in the resume that include those concepts.

 B. Be objective vs. subjective

 One of the problems with resumes is that the review of them appears to be subjective.
 In other words, two different recruiters could read the same resume and come to two different conclusions.
 Therefore, having a standardized process for reviewing resumes and definition of review criteria is very helpful.
 For high-volume positions, use technology to increase objectivity and efficiency.
 In order to be specific on who you want to hire you need to start with having enough people first.